Causes of the vote in favour of Brexit: Left behind

 Furthermore, the Brexit referendum is seen to have been a reaction against the austerity measures and the fact that people are living in poverty despite being in employment.
 More specifically, Brexit has also managed to further divide between those living in London and other cities that are in a strong economic position and those who live in small towns or the countryside where most votes to leave the EU were recorded.
-Similarly, support for UKIP was propped up because of austerity, and the EU referendum could have resulted in a remain victory if it wasn't for the austerity programme that was implemented.
+Similarly, support for UKIP was propped up because of austerity, and the EU referendum could have resulted in a remain victory were it not for the austerity programme that was implemented.
 Calculations suggest leave support could well have been 6 percentage points lower.
 Consequently, the overall picture suggests that those affected by reforms in welfare, showed greater support for UKIP, and therefore voted Leave in 2016.

 Many of the same areas that voted for Brexit would later go on to vote for the Conservative Party in the 2019 general election showing with most Conservative voters saying they chose that party due to their referendum position.
 This was particularly true in Labour to Conservative switchers in 2019.

 Nevertheless, what is most striking economically, is that most people thought that Brexit would be bad for the economy and their own finances.
 However, they thought it would ensure lower immigration levels and the ability to claim back national sovereignty, even though most were not wary of the repercussions or did not think it would make any difference at all.

 It is worth mentioning that the explanatory power of the different left-behind- factors might differ, and according to Tammes' study, the proportion of people voting leave was particularly associated with the percentage of people with lower-education, while unemployment rate and socio-economic status showed inconsistent- or no association.